python/cpython/Doc/library/concurrent.futures.rst

 ThreadPoolExecutor
 ------------------

-:class:`ThreadPoolExecutor` is a :class:`Executor` subclass that uses a pool of threads to execute calls asynchronously.
+:class:`ThreadPoolExecutor` is an :class:`Executor` subclass that uses a pool of threads to execute calls asynchronously.

 Deadlocks can occur when the callable associated with a :class:`Future` waits on